Parish Council Executive Board – 2023

 The main concern of the Parish Council is securing the financial stability to sustain the operating costs of the church.
 As parishes are not funded by the state or federally, the needs of our parish are covered mainly by the generosity of our community.
 The continuing practice of our members showing their love and commitment encourages our community to move forward with optimism as we expand for the growth for our future generations and our youth.
 In addition to each parishioner’s annual parish obligation, all donations offered for candles and trays during service truly make a positive impact in supporting the operating expenses of our church and as such, we are eternally grateful for any manifestation of love (economic, intellectual or moral).

-The events organized by the Parish Council include the following: (1) participation in the NYC national annual Greek Independence Day parade, (2) Palm Sunday luncheon, (3) preparation and organization of the annual festival in June, (4) organization of the anniversary dance in November and (5) organization of the New Year’s Eve dance.
+The events organized by the Parish Council include the following: (1) participation in the NYC national annual Greek Independence Day parade, (2) Palm Sunday luncheon, (3) preparation and organization of the annual festival in June, (4) organization of the anniversary dance in November/December and (5) organization of the New Year’s Eve dance.
 If there are any questions or concerns, please contact any member of the Parish Council.
 The most convenient method is to approach a Parish Council member after mass during coffee hour.
 In addition, the Parish Council has liaison officers appointed to the ministries and organizations of our church.
 New members on our board or as part of our committees are ALWAYS welcome!
 Inquire with a board member or the church office.